 For me, the first couple months after finding out that I was Type 1 were some of my darkest.
 I felt like I was in such a low place in my life, and it seemed like nothing was ever going to go right.
-I felt like I couldn’t tell anyone how I was feeling so sad and lost.
-I felt like people thought I was overreacting and that made me feel even more closed off.
+I felt like I couldn’t tell anyone about how I was feeling so sad and lost.
+I felt like people thought I was overreacting, and that made me feel even more closed off.
 I can’t really explain how I got over it.
 I don’t think you really ever do.
 I think you just somehow find the strength to carry those feelings with you, and continue on with your life.
-You start doing things that make you happy again and you try your best to forget that you’re living with an incurable disease.
+You start doing things that make you happy again, and you try your best to forget that you’re living with an incurable disease.

 One day, it’ll all become routine.
 You’ll get in the habit and the only difference between you and everyone else is that you have to take a couple shots throughout the day.
 Everything will turn around and life will become ~normal~ again.
-You’ll get a job that you love and that you’re good at.
+You’ll get a job that you love, and that you’re good at.
 Your family and friends will still love you and support you.
-You’re still going to be the same sassy, sarcastic person you were before because you didn’t let Type 1 Diabetes get the best of you.
-And that’s all that matters when it comes to fighting this disease.
+You’re still going to be the same sassy, sarcastic person you were before because you didn’t let Type 1 Diabetes get the best of you; and that’s all that matters when it comes to fighting this disease.